 The COVID-19 pandemic has highlighted the need for a strong home networking system as more people are working from home and relying on their home networks for connectivity.
-At [Our Company], we understand the importance of setting up a reliable and efficient home network.
+We understand the importance of setting up a reliable and efficient home network.
 In this article, we will guide you through the steps of setting up your home network, evaluating the necessary hardware, and choosing between wired and wireless devices.

 Evaluating Home Network Hardware